Burn injuries can be painful, expensive & devastating. Our Dallas personal injury lawyers are here to help.

 Demonstrating liability can be complex, but proving the value of your claim can be a far greater challenge without the help of an attorney.
 With minor injuries, it is far easier to convince a jury that you should receive nominal compensation for your pain and suffering.
 In fact, most jurors have suffered from minor injuries in their lives and can reflect upon firsthand knowledge to determine what they believe to be fair compensation.

 However, with more serious injuries—particularly burns—many people do not have the ability to fully-grasp or understand the level of pain that a burn victim experiences, not to mention the psychological affects that a disfiguring injury can have on someone for the rest of their life.

 In some cases, your attorney may even seek punitive damages, which are designed to punish the defendant’s negligent and/or reckless behavior.
 It’s important to note, though, that Texas law permits victims to seek punitive damages only in cases that involve malice, fraud, or gross negligence.

 Retaining the services of a skilled and knowledgeable attorney in any personal injury case can help ensure that you receive the justice and compensation you deserve.
 A good attorney can help the jury understand the seriousness and scope of your injuries, but also gives you a very good chance at reaching a fair settlement offer early in the claims process.

-If you or someone you love has suffered a burn injury, contact us today for a free consultation.
-At Montgomery Law, we’re here to work for you — and we’ll do so on a no-win no-fee basis.
+If you or someone you love has been injured in a burn accident, contact us today for a free consultation.
+At Montgomery Law, we’re here to work for you—and we’ll do so on a no-win no-fee basis.
 We know how important it is to have someone you can trust in your corner, and we’re always available 24 hours a day to answer your questions.